John Fetterman: Marijuana

 Fetterman is a proponent of legalizing marijuana, calling the issue a "political bazooka" and that leaving the issue alone is giving an opportunity for another party to gain political support for a pro–marijuana legalization agenda.
 He argued that if conservative South Dakota voters were willing to approve a ballot measure legalizing recreational marijuana, Pennsylvania should legalize it too.
 He also supports expunging criminal convictions related to marijuana.

 Minimum wage

 Fetterman supports raising the minimum wage to $15 an hour.

 Oligarchy

 In March 2025, Fetterman asked Democrats to talk like "regular" people instead of ranting about "oligarchy", saying that many people do not understand what an "oligarch" is.
 He expressed concern about "unlimited money" in politics, saying it harms democracy and can be mitigated by reducing financial influence.

 Policing

 Fetterman has described himself as "pro-policing", including pro-community policing.
 He opposes defunding the police, calling the movement "absurd", but supports the Black Lives Matter movement.
 After Derek Chauvin, a police officer who murdered an unarmed black man, George Floyd, was convicted of second-degree murder, Fetterman tweeted his support for the verdict, stating that Chauvin was "clearly guilty".

-As lieutenant governor, Fetterman supported legislation that would allow the police to use deadly force only in situations where officers or others nearby face imminent threat of death or serious injury.
+As lieutenant governor, Fetterman supported legislation that would allow police to use deadly force only when officers or others nearby face imminent threat of death or serious injury.